Generic Name: Terbinafine hydrochloride

-The safety and efficacy of Terbinafine hydrochloride have not been established in pediatric patients with onychomycosis.
+The safety and efficacy of Terbinafine tablets have not been established in pediatric patients with onychomycosis.

-Clinical experience regarding overdose with Terbinafine hydrochloride tablets is limited.
+Clinical experience regarding overdose with oral Terbinafine is limited.
 Doses up to 5 grams (20 times the therapeutic daily dose) have been taken without inducing serious adverse reactions.
 The symptoms of overdose included nausea, vomiting, abdominal pain, dizziness, rash, frequent urination, and headache.

-Terbinafine hydrochloride tablets contain the synthetic allylamine antifungal compound Terbinafine hydrochloride.
+Terbinafine tablets, USP contain the synthetic allylamine antifungal compound Terbinafine hydrochloride USP.

 Each tablet contains:

-Active Ingredients: Terbinafine hydrochloride (equivalent to 250 mg base).
+Active Ingredient: Terbinafine hydrochloride USP (equivalent to 250 mg of Terbinafine)